 Merriam-Webster defines a geek as “a person often of an intellectual bent who is disliked; or an enthusiast or expert especially in a technological field or activity”.
-While we may disagree about the “who is disliked” part, there are many of us who identify as a geek of some sort — and when we’re in the company of like-minded geeks (ahem) life is just a lot more enjoyable.
-Modern pop culture and the realities of the financial markets and tech boom have shown us: the kids who were once getting their heads stuffed in toilets are now doing quite well for themselves.
+While we may disagree about the “who is disliked” part, there are many of us who identify as a geek.
+So when we’re in the company of like-minded geeks (ahem) life is just a lot more enjoyable.
+Modern pop culture and the realities of the tech boom have shown us: the kids who were once getting their heads stuffed in toilets are now doing quite well for themselves.
 That’s a different kind of nerd’s revenge, don’t you think?

 So whether you just graduated from college and are in need of a new home, or you’re looking to find your people, here are the best cities in the US for geeks of all stripes.